Assist people with disabilities to obtain and maintain employment.

 Target #3: Increase the number of Pre-Employment Transition Students every year.

 Analysis of results and challenges: Pre-Employment Transition Services (Pre-ETS), as required by the Workforce and Innovation Opportunity Act of 2014, are services designed to assist students with disabilities, ages 14-21, in preparing for the transition from secondary school into the workforce and/or post-secondary opportunities.
 Pre-ETS includes: (1) job exploration counseling; (2) work based learning experiences; (3) counseling on opportunities for enrollment in comprehensive transition or postsecondary educational programs at institutions of higher education; (4) workplace readiness training and independent living; and (5) instruction in self-advocacy and peer mentoring.
-These services require DVR expend 15 percent of its federal award on these services.
-Potentially eligible students with disabilities are not expected to apply for DVR services, as it is anticipated these services will better prepare students for DVR services in the future.
-Alaska DVR has been at the forefront of Pre-ETS service delivery, however, spring transition camps and summer work experience programs were significantly impacted due to COVID-19 and the risk to students with disabilities.
-However, DVR was still able to provide 677 students with disabilities with Pre-ETS throughout FY2020.
+DVR is required to expend 15 percent of its federal award on these services.
+Potentially eligible students with disabilities are not necessarily expected to apply for DVR services, as it is anticipated these services will better prepare students for the world of work after they exit secondary or post-secondary education.
+Alaska DVR has been at the forefront of Pre-ETS service delivery, however, in-person transition camps and summer work experience programs were significantly impacted due to COVID-19 and the risk to students with disabilities.
+DVR was still able to provide 543 students with disabilities with Pre-ETS throughout FY2021.

 DVR has made significant strides in providing Pre-ETS throughout the state of Alaska by building relationships with school districts and community partners.
 There are approximately 3,575 Alaskans ages 14-21 who experience a disability.
-In FY2020, over a third of the fiscal year was impacted by the pandemic, but DVR was still able to serve 19 percent of this population.
+In FY2021, most of the school year was impacted by the pandemic, but DVR was still able to serve 15 percent of this population.